PolyProg/archive-diverse-scripts/README.md

 Scripts for generating diplomas, slides etc.

+## hc2-ceremony

+Contains an outdated Microsoft Powerpoint macro for generating slides for the final ceremony of HC2.
+We wholeheartedly recommend to switch to a python script that generates (a) pdf(s) that can be merged with the rest of the presentation, similar to hc2-diplomas.

 ## hc2-diplomas

 Contains the python script for generating the diplomas from the output file csvs